 In many cases, it is possible to satisfy unit or course curriculum requirements with course work from other educational institutions.
 Be sure to check with the office responsible for the requirement to seek transfer credit approval before enrolling elsewhere.
 Additional general information on transfer credit is available on the Office of the Registrar website.

 To learn more about transfer credit completed prior to enrollment for the first (admission) semester at Berkeley, review the 'Initial Transfer Credit Review' section below.
 For more information on pursuing transfer credit after completing course work at Berkeley, see 'Transfer Credit for Continuing Students.'
 Finally, upon completing a transfer course, the 'After Completion of Transfer Work' section provides instructions on submitting a transcript.

 Note: For graduating seniors who are enrolling at another educational institution in their expected graduation term, please review our Graduation page for instructions and deadlines.

 - For transfer course work from UC Berkeley Extension (XB or XBW courses) and other UC campuses, both units and grade points are posted to the Berkeley transcript.
 For approved transfer course work from all other instititions, including Extension programs at other UCs, only the unit credit is posted to the Berkeley transcript; grade points are not awarded.

 - Students will not receive transfer unit credit for a course with comparable content to a Berkeley course that has already been completed with a passing (i.e. D- or higher) grade.

 - Transfer credit cannot be applied to the Senior Residence requirement.

-- Concurrent Enrollment - Students who plan to take a course at another institution while enrolled in a regular semester at Berkeley must obtain permission from an L&S Adviser for Concurrent Enrollment prior to enrolling in the off-campus course (does not apply to Berkeley Summer Sessions).
+- Concurrent Enrollment: students who plan to take a course at another institution while enrolled in a regular semester at Berkeley must obtain permission from an L&S Adviser for Concurrent Enrollment prior to enrolling in the off-campus course (does not apply to Berkeley Summer Sessions).
 L&S Concurrent Enrollment at another institution should not be confused with the UC Berkeley Extension Concurrent Enrollment program.
+The form for Concurrent Enrollment can be found on our Forms & Petitions page.